-As soon as you are registered for classes at UL, please complete your online study abroad account questionnaire for all courses that you are taking that have not been approved.
+As soon as you are registered for classes at UL, please complete your BlugoldsAbroad account questionnaire for all courses that you are taking that have not been approved.
 You will be asked to include the course title, course number, course description (just cut and paste from the online catalog) and number of credits for each of the classes you are taking.
+Your UWEC Study Abroad Coordinator will use your questionnaire to request an equivalency.

-If no UW-Eau Claire equivalency has been determined for a class that you registered for, Study Abroad Coordinator Cheryl Lochner-Wright will contact the Admissions Office.
 Once an equivalency is established, it will be posted to Transfer Wizard.
-Please note that the equivalency is determined by the chair of the appropriate department, and that the process of determining an equivalency can take two to three weeks.
-Because of the time involved, department chairs will only evaluate courses students are actually taking abroad.
-In other words, you will not be able to have equivalencies established for three or four courses so that you can choose which one you wish to take.
+The process of determining an equivalency can take several weeks.
+In other words, you will not be able to request equivalencies for three or four new courses so that you can choose which one you wish to take before UL registration closes.